The Love Story of the Taj Mahal and the ‘Baby Taj’

 The sign of a good architect, is that he/she knows that the design is not just about the building itself (although it is essential).
 The design is about the entire experience of the building.
 The landscape around it, the views on approach.
 The buildings that need to be there, and the other buildings that have to be added to maintain the aesthetic.

-A lot of monuments fall short because either the designer failed to take into account these things, or the successors did not understand it and failed to preserve these crucial handmaidens of their iconic buildings.
+A lot of monuments fall short because either the designer failed to take into account these things, or their successors did not understand it, and failed to preserve these crucial handmaidens of their iconic buildings.

 The Taj Mahal is famous for being the symbol of the romantic love between the Mughal emperor Shah Jahan and a Persian noblewoman, Mumtaz Mahal.
 They met and got engaged as teenagers, but since there would not be an astrologically auspicious time for the wedding for five years, he waited until he was 20 to marry her, which was like forever at that time.
 (Meanwhile he married two other women).